civol/HDLRuby/README.md

 #### Using Ruby in HDLRuby::High

 Since HDLRuby is pure Ruby code, the constructs of Ruby can be freely used without any compatibility issue.
-Moreover, the Ruby code will not interfere with the synthesizability of the design.
+Moreover, this Ruby code will not interfere with the synthesizability of the design.
+It is then possible to define Ruby classes, methods or modules whose execution generates constructs of HDLRuby::High.

-In particular, Ruby is object-oriented, and therefore an HDLRuby::High description can make use of object-oriented features.
-For instance, it possible to define classes, and subclasses used for generating systems or any othe construct of HDLRuby::High.

 #### Generic programming